marcociccone/OLD_marcociccone.github.io/_posts/2018-04-18-new-website.md

 author: "Marcus"
 ---

-When I started my engineering studies I always found very hard to grasp mathematical concepts without any intuition.
-Sometimes the best way to explain the meaning of formula  to someone is to give him a practical example.
+I've always found it very hard to grasp mathematical concepts without any intuition.
+I believe that the best way to explain the meaning of a formula, or to interpret the results of some experiments, is to find a practical example that clarify things.
+Since I started my Phd I was looking for the most efficient way to track both my work and my interests.

-As curious individual as I am, I was looking for the most efficient way to track both my work and my interests.
-I decided to use a blog because it is a good exercise to practice writing.
-I'm following the example of many other researchers that are spreading the knowledge of AI by explaining their work in a appealing and easy way.
-I hope that summarizing other researchers' work and mine would help me in the process of becoming a better scientist and at the same time help create the necessary entropy to develop new ideas!
+Following the example of many other researchers that are spreading the knowledge of AI, I decided to use a blog because it is a good exercise to practice with my writing and to learn how to explain a work in a appealing and easy way.
+I believe that summarizing  mine and other researchers' work would help me in the process of becoming a better scientist and, at the same time, create the necessary entropy to develop new ideas!

+Hope it's gonna be fun!
 Thanks for reading!